Mark Kaplan (musician): Biography

+Works

-Kaplan has a wide range of repertoire available on compact disc.
-His second recording of the solo violin works of JS Bach will be issued in early 2016 on Bridge Records, as will a Weiss-Kaplan-Stumpf Trio recording of Fred Lerdahl’s “Times 3”, while 2014 saw the release (also for Bridge) of a CD with new American Piano Trios, joining a 2011 recording of Brahms and Smetana Trios.
+Kaplan's second recording of the solo violin works of JS Bach was issued in early 2016 on Bridge Records, alongside a Weiss-Kaplan-Stumpf Trio recording of Fred Lerdahl’s "Times 3".
+In 2014 was released (also for Bridge) of a CD with new American Piano Trios, joining a 2011 recording of Brahms and Smetana Trios.
 Other recent recordings include concerti of Berg and Stravinsky, the Lalo Symphonie Espagnole and the Concierto Espagnol of Joan Manen, all under the baton of Lawrence Foster, as well as Lewis Spratlan’s Concertino and the tone poem, Le Ménétrier, by Max d’Ollone.
 Kaplan's discography also includes the Bartók Violin Concerto No. 2 and Dohnanyi Violin Concerto No. 2, violin concerti of Paganini, Wieniawski and Viotti; the Brahms Double Concerto; Spanish Dances of Sarasate; various works of Bartók including the Solo Sonata; violin and piano sonatas of Schumann with Anton Kuerti; and trios of Brahms, Debussy, Dvorak, Fauré, Mendelssohn, Rachmaninov, Saint-Saëns, Schubert, Smetana and Tchaikowsky.
 The Golub-Kaplan-Carr Trio's recording, on Arabesque Records, of Tchaikovsky and Smetana trios, received an INDIE Award for Best Classical Album by an Ensemble.

+Personal life

-Kaplan plays a violin made by Antonio Stradivari in 1685, which is named "The Marquis" after the Marchese Spinola, whose family owned the violin for several generations.
-He is the father of two musical sons, Edwin Kaplan, a member of the Tesla Quartet, and David Kaplan, a piano soloist and faculty member at UCLA.
+Kaplan plays a violin made by Antonio Stradivari in 1685, named "The Marquis" after the Marchese Spinola, whose family owned the violin for several generations.
+Both of his sons are also musicians: Edwin Kaplan is a member of the Tesla Quartet, and David Kaplan is a piano soloist and faculty member at UCLA.